 As humans get older, they face creeping physical and psychological decline.

 Wrinkles, for example, are a sign of aging.
 According to Scientific American, the amount of collagen the body naturally produces diminishes every year after turning about 20-years-old.
-Our bodies age out of producing enough elastin and glycosaminoglycans to keep the skin stretchy and hydrated.
+Our bodies age out of producing enough and to keep the skin stretchy and hydrated.
 The result?
 Older skin is drier, less stretchy, and less able to protect itself from damage.

 In other words, as we get older, some natural bodily functions predictably don’t work as well as we’d like them to.